 Buffalo is an all-encompassing destination when it comes to winter fun.
 Just south of the city, you’ll find skiing and snowboarding, snowshoeing and cross-country ski trails, and high-speed tobogganing.
 But maybe you’re looking for an activity that’s a little more low-key.
 Or maybe you’re looking for winter fun a bit closer to downtown.
-Well then lace up your skates, bundle up and chill out at our favorite rinks that are still open and operating with COVID-19 protocols in place:
+Well then lace up your skates, bundle up and chill out at our favorite rinks all around town.

 Buffalo RiverWorks, 359 Ganson St, Buffalo

 Set among the towering grain elevators that were once the crux of Buffalo’s booming industry along the Buffalo River, RiverWorks is a one-of-a-kind sports and entertainment complex.
 Housing two full-sized hockey rinks, visitors can enjoy open skating and curling before heading inside to a menu.